-Further information on residency eligibility is available on the SAAS website.
+Further information on residence eligibility is available on the SAAS website.

 Those already in receipt of any other subsidised ITE provision where salaries or allowances are already in place will not be eligible.
-Examples of such programmes include salaried distance learning/learn to teach programmes, Supported Induction Route at Dundee, accelerated PGDE with masters at Strathclyde and PGDE Internships at Aberdeen university.
+Examples of such programmes include salaried distance learning/learn to teach programmes, Supported Induction Route at Dundee, and PGDE Internships at Aberdeen university.

 On gaining PGDE, the individual will be required to undertake a place on the Teacher Induction Scheme to complete their standard for full registration and be expected to be employed as a teacher in Scotland for a minimum of 2 years following qualification.